 What causes dilated cardiomyopathy?

-- Infections, especially viral infections that inflame the heart muscle.
+- Infections, especially viral infections, inflame the heart muscle.

 - Alcoholism, especially if you also have a poor diet.

-- Complications during the last month of pregnancy or within 5 months after birth.
+- Complications during the last month of pregnancy or within five months after birth.

 - Certain toxins like cobalt.

 - Certain drugs (such as cocaine and amphetamines) and two drugs are used to treat cancer (doxorubicin and daunorubicin).